Isaac H. Bronson

-Isaac Hopkins Bronson (October 16, 1802 – August 13, 1855) was a United States representative from New York and a United States district judge of the United States District Court for the District of Florida and the United States District Court for the Northern District of Florida.
+Isaac Hopkins Bronson (October 16, 1802 – August 13, 1855) was an American lawyer and jurist who served one term as a United States representative from New York from 1837 to 1839.
+He later served as a United States district judge of the United States District Court for the District of Florida and the United States District Court for the Northern District of Florida.

 Education and career

 Born on October 16, 1802, in either Rutland, New York, or Waterbury, Connecticut, Bronson attended the common schools and read law in 1822.
 He was admitted to the bar and entered private practice in Watertown, New York from 1822 to 1837.